State / Territory Benefits - Delaware

 Eligibility: Applicant must possess official documentation which indicates that they are the recipient of the Purple Heart medal.

 Air Medal, Army Commendation Medal, Medal of Honor, Silver Star, Bronze Star, Distinguished Service Cross, and Distinguished Flying Cross Medal Plates: Distinctive auto plates with one-time administrative fee of $10.
+Application for Valor license plates.

 Eligibility: Applicant must possess official documentation which indicates that they are the recipient of a medal or commendation for valor while serving in the United States Armed Forces.